lricardo/gns3-for-fedora/README.md

 # GNS3 Installer Scripts for Fedora - Beta

-Tested and working on Fedora 23!
+Tested and working on Fedora 23, 24!

+## Warning

+There are versions of GNS3 in Fedora's 24, through RPM Fusion.
+This scripts include dynamips (if you want to use Cisco images) and iouyap.

 What's included
 ---------------
+* dynamips
-* Dynamips
+* iouyap
 * gns3-server
 * gns3-gui
 * vpcs
-* iouyap
 * GUI shortcut (not working in the last release)

 Installation steps